armory/docs/content/en/scale-agent/install/install-agent-service-helm/index.md

 <details><summary><string>Armory Cloud, custom config</strong></summary>

-This example installs the Agent service into the "dev" namespace with a connection to Armory Cloud services and the following custom configuration:
+This example installs the Armory Agent service into the "dev" namespace with a connection to Armory Cloud services and the following custom configuration:
 - `debug` logging level
-- Increase the Agent request retry attempts to 5
+- Increase the Armory Agent request retry attempts to 5
 - Increase the time (in milliseconds) to wait between retry attempts to 5000
 - Enables Prometheus.